Disclosure: This page may contain affiliate links. To learn more, read our full disclosure policy.

 There’s something to be said for routine.
 Our bodies work well on a schedule.
 When you shake up that routine, the body has to readjust.
 When you wake up on the literal wrong side of the bed, your body feels alienated.
-There’s anxiousness in change, and more than likely, you’ll be affected by the change.
+There’s anxiousness in change, and more than likely, you’ll be affected by it.
 Think of how it feels when sleeping in a hotel.
-Some people sleep alright, but everyone I have spoken to hates sleeping in a hotel.
+Some people sleep alright, but everyone I have spoken to hates sleeping in a different place.
 Your body can’t adjust quickly enough to this feeling, and your sleep suffers.

 3. Body Position